 The Emmanuel School of Mission (ESM) in Rome is hosted by the very famous convent of the Trinité-des-Monts, entrusted to the Emmanuel Community since september 2016.

-A place in the center of Rome
+Live in the center of Rome: The Eternal City

-An historical place with a lot of opportunities
+A historical place with a lot of opportunities

-The Spain’s Square is one of the most visited places in the world.
 It is dominated by the Trinité-des-Monts Church, which is reached by a series of large stairways built 5 centuries ago.
 These stairs transform every tourist into a potential pilgrim who could meet Jesus in the church.

 The Convent of Trinité-des-Monts